 Anorexia nervosa.
 With this eating disorder, a person has extreme thinness, severe calorie restriction, a severely distorted body image, an extreme fear of weight gain, and denial.

 Binge-eating disorder.
-This is linked to a loss of control over eating.
+This is linked to a loss of control about eating.
 People with this disorder eat a large amount of food at a time without purging.
 They feel extreme shame and guilt afterward.

 Swimming and diving